Headache Pharmacology

 |---|---|

 | Carbamazepine | First-line.
 NNT ~2.
-Monitor for hyponatremia, aplastic anemia, agranulocytosis, SJS/TEN (HLA-B*1502 in Asian populations).
+Monitor for hyponatremia, aplastic anemia, agranulocytosis, SJS/TEN.
+HLA-B*1502 screening (Asian populations) and HLA-A*3101 (European/Japanese populations) for hypersensitivity reactions.
 Induces CYP3A4.
 Check CBC, LFTs, Na |

 | Oxcarbazepine | Better tolerated alternative.
 Higher risk of hyponatremia than carbamazepine.
 Similar efficacy |